w3f/polkadot-wiki/docs/maintain/maintain-guides-secure-validator.md

 ---
-id: maintain-guides-secure-validator
-title: Secure Validator
+title: Secure Validator Guide
-sidebar_label: Secure Validator
-description: Tips for running a secure validator.
+description: Tips for running a secure Polkadot validator, including key management, high availability, and monitoring best practices.
-keywords: [secure validator, validator, configuration]
-slug: ../maintain-guides-secure-validator
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"